-1 [SECTION 17.
+[SECTION 17.
 FINDINGS OF FACT AND CONCLUSIONS OF LAW.
+When

-When 2 making a decision under this [act] after an evidentiary hearing, the court shall make findings of 3 fact and conclusions of law on the record in support of its decision.]
-4 5 6 7 Legislative Note: A state should omit this section if the requirement or lack of requirement of making findings of fact and conclusions of law is governed by court rule rather than statute or the state requires findings of fact and conclusions of law in all proceedings involving family law.
-8 Comment 9 10 11 12 13 14 Requiring findings of fact and conclusions of law has several benefits.
+making a decision under this [act], the court, after an evidentiary hearing, shall make findings of fact and conclusions of law on the record in support of its decision.]

+Legislative Note: A state should omit this section if the requirement or lack of requirement of making findings of fact and conclusions of law is governed by court rule rather than statute or the state requires findings of fact and conclusions of law in all proceedings involving family law.

+Requiring findings of fact and conclusions of law has several benefits.
 The fact-finding process structures the court's review so that the court is less likely to overlook important facts or apply bias in reaching its decision.
 Careful fact-finding by the trial court also facilitates appellate review and may assist the parties in accepting the decision.
 At least 20 states and the District of Columbia require the trial court to make findings of fact in custody cases.

-15 SECTION 18.
+SECTION 18.
 EFFECT OF ADOPTION OF CHILD.
-If a child is adopted by a 16 relative of the child or stepparent of the child, an order of custody or visitation to a nonparent 17 under this [act] remains valid and is not changed by the adoption, unless modified by order of the 18 court.
-19 Comment 20 21 22 23 24 25 As of 2017, state laws regarding visitation by nonparents have dealt with the effect of a child's adoption in different ways, including: (1) providing that the visitation order survives adoption by a relative; (2) providing that nonparents can seek visitation following adoption by a relative; and (3) providing that the visitation provision does not apply if the child is adopted by a nonrelative.
-26 SECTION 19.
-COST OF FACILITATING VISITATION.
-The court may issue an 27 order allocating responsibility between the parties for payment of the cost under this [act] of 28 facilitating visitation with a child, including the cost of transportation.
-29 Comment 30 31 32 33 This section directs a court to allocate responsibility for paying costs of facilitating visitation, including the cost of transportation.
-Cost of transportation could include an escort for a child.
-In most cases in which a nonparent is exercising visitation, the nonparent would pay the associated costs.
+If a child is adopted by a relative of the child or stepparent of the child, an order of custody or visitation to a nonparent under this [act] remains valid and is not changed by the adoption, unless modified by order of the court.

+As of 2017, state laws regarding visitation by nonparents have dealt with the effect of a child's adoption in different ways, including: (1) providing that the visitation order survives adoption by a relative; (2) providing that nonparents can seek visitation following adoption by a relative; and (3) providing that the visitation provision does not apply if the child is adopted by a nonrelative.